Daraa insurgency: October

 On 1 October, gunmen attacked a house in the Yarmouk Basin, damaging it.
 An air intelligence officer was assassinated in Daraa al-Balad.
 On the 2nd, a recruiter for Hezbollah was found dead in Daraa al-Balad.
 An informant working for the government was targeted in the town of Sayda on 4 October, and injured in the attack.
 A soldier of the Syrian Army reserves was found dead near Bosra al-Harir the same day.
 Three attacks took place on the 6th.
 An ex-commander was assassinated on the road between Al-Taybah and Kahil, and a member of a municipality was injured after being shot in Nahteh.
 Two soldiers of the Fourth Division were assassinated in Tel Shihab.
-Another municipality member was injured on the 7th of October in the town of al-Yadudeh.
+Another municipality member was injured on 7 October in the town of al-Yadudeh.
 On the 11th, unknown rebels targeted a Russian military patrol with an IED on the road between Jasim and Inkhil, causing injuries among the Russian police.
 A Syrian lieutenant officer escorting the Russian police column died from his injuries days later.
 Another bomb went off on the same road targeting a car carrying government forces, injuring several of them.
 Three ex-rebels who joined military security were assassinated in the town of Tafas.
 On the 12th, an ex-rebel who joined government forces was found dead near the town of Tal Samn.